Carreau/phd-dissertation/parts/part3.rst

 beads approaches.
 The prefactor :math:`\beta` act as a scaling factor of the force.
 The offset parameter :math:`\delta` shifts the curve on the distance axis.
-The model has the particularity that the force on the probe bead tends to :math:`+\infty` when the distance :math:`d` get close to :math:`\delta`.

-The offset distance :math:`\delta` practically describe the distance at which the optical trap are not able to indent the network anymore.
+The model has the particularity that the force on the probe bead tends to :math:`+\infty` when the distance :math:`d` get  to :math:`\delta`.
+THe force is undefined for value of :math:`d< \delta` The offset distance :math:`\delta` practically describe the distance at which the optical trap are not able to indent the network anymore.

 In the case of hard sphere the value of :math:`\alpha` would tend toward :math:`-\infty` leading to a infinite force increase at the contact between the two hard-sphere of same diameter and a value of :math:`\delta` equal to the diameter of the hard sphere.
+In this case :math:`F(d>\delta)=0` and :math:`F(d<\delta)=\infty`

-The optical tweezer we use are in the order can apply force in the order of 20 pN, and the bead we use expos a surface of roughly :math:`(2µm)^2`.
-Before entering non-linear regime and escaping the trap, the probe bead can move up to 1µm off from the trap center.
+The optical tweezer we use can apply forces up to 20pN, and the bead we use exposes a surface of roughly :math:`(2\mu{}m)^2`.
+Before entering non-linear regime and escaping the trap, the probe bead can move up to 1µm from its trap center.
 For a material of typical size in the order of tens of µm,  this lead to a maximum Young's Modulus of the indented material in the order of 100 Pa.
 Any material with a stiffness much higher than 100 Pa can be considered as infinitively rigid.

-In our experiments, the polystyrene beads have a average diameter of 4.34 µm, thus we expect :math:`\delta` to be higher than the bead diameter.

-While there is a certain variation for individual diameter, data giving a :math:`\delta` value smaller than bead diameter will be considered as non-physical.

 The elasticity of dense actin gels around polystyrene beads has been measured in :cite:`Pujol2012` and found to be in the order of kPa.
 It then shouldn't be